triv321/QubicSentinel/README.md

 2. **Database Setup:** Create a Google Sheet with headers: Timestamp, Type, Sender, VOL(QUBIC), AI\_Analysis.
 3. **Ingestion:** Configure **EasyConnect** to send AddToBid and AddToAsk events to your Make.com webhook URL.
 4. **Connect Intelligence:** Add your Google Gemini API key to the Make.com module.
-5. **Visualize:** Connect the Google Sheet to Looker Studio and apply the "Constellation" theme for the institutional dark-mode aesthetic.

 ##